|

 ends when clinging to power is the only idea left."

-idealism-and using tax dollars to show their gratitude at being elected,
+dollars to show their gratitude at being elected— starting in 2000

 Republican officials thought they could buy the part of the electorate they